The Professionals (TV series): Overview

 The choice of CI5's name is inspired by CID and MI5.
-The premise allowed the programme-makers to involve a wide variety of villains, including terrorists, hit-men, hate groups and espionage suspects, with plots sometimes relating to the Cold War.
-Led by George Cowley (Gordon Jackson), CI5 is known for using unconventional and sometimes illegal methods to beat criminals, or as Cowley put it "Fight fire with fire!"
+The premise allowed the programme makers to involve a wide variety of villains, including terrorists, hitmen, hate groups and espionage suspects, with plots sometimes relating to the Cold War.
+Led by George Cowley (Gordon Jackson), CI5 is known for using unconventional and sometimes illegal methods to beat criminals, or as Cowley put it, "Fight fire with fire!"
 The use of a fictitious force in this context was somewhat less controversial than the portrayal of the real Flying Squad in The Sweeney.

 Cowley's two best agents are Ray Doyle (Martin Shaw) and William Bodie (Lewis Collins).
-Doyle is an ex-detective constable who has worked the seedier parts of London, while Bodie is an ex-paratrooper, mercenary and Special Air Service sergeant.
+Doyle is an ex–detective constable who has worked the seedier parts of London, while Bodie is an ex-paratrooper, mercenary and SAS sergeant.
 Of the two, Doyle is the softer, compassionate and more thoughtful character, while Bodie is ruthless and more willing to take on criminals on their own terms.
 That said, Doyle is more hot-headed and tends to rush in, while Bodie waits for the shooting to start.

 While polar opposites, Bodie and Doyle have a deep and enduring friendship, and are almost inseparable.
 Although their loyalty to Cowley is beyond question, they have no qualms about disobeying orders if it means getting the right result, either for the case or themselves.

 Initially, Anthony Andrews was contracted to play Bodie, but he and Shaw did not have the chemistry that Clemens was looking for.
-As Shaw was deemed to have more 'screen presence', Andrews was dropped, Clemens hiring Collins in his place.
+As Shaw was deemed to have more "screen presence", Andrews was dropped, Clemens hiring Collins in his place.
 Shaw and Collins had played villains in a 1977 episode of The New Avengers ("Obsession") together, and reportedly had not got on with each other.
 Ironically, since this was the reason Collins was brought into the production, he and Shaw became friends off-screen, although they managed to keep up the on-screen chemistry and abrasiveness of Bodie and Doyle's relationship.
 The Collins character in "Obsession" signed off by saying "Maybe we should work together again.
 We're a good team."
 The first Professionals episode was produced later the same year.

 Clemens intended to write two or three establishing episodes and then hand over to other writers, but their scripts were uneven and lacked the energy and pace needed.
-Clemens re-wrote nearly 10 scripts for the first-series episodes and took a direct hands-on approach to the filming.
+Clemens re-wrote nearly ten scripts for the first series episodes and took a direct hands-on approach to the filming.
 In later series, with the format established and the writers and directors familiar with the show, he took a more leisurely approach behind the scenes.

 The early years of the show featured varied plots, good scripts and ongoing character development of Bodie and Doyle and to a lesser extent Cowley, but later series featured increasingly overused ideas and script devices, and both Collins and Shaw stated they felt the show was becoming stale.
 Although the final series was broadcast from November 1982 until February 1983, no episodes were filmed after May 1981.